 St. Lucia offers a very flexible and minimally registered regime for those looking to set up a private mutual fund.
 Compared to other jurisdictions, the fees and regulations are very reasonable and allow for up to 100 investors compared to the typical 50 in most other jurisdictions, such as BVI and St. Vincent.
-Also, the minimal investment amount is only $50,000 rather than the customary $100,000.
+Similarly, the minimal investment amount is only USD 50,000 rather than the customary USD 100,000.

 - Unit Trust

 Under the International Mutual Funds (Amendment) Act, 2002, a Private Mutual Fund is defined to be a Mutual Fund where:

 - The equity interests are held by not more that 100 persons

 - The minimum investment in the Fund is USD 50,000 per person; and

 - Have experience in the type of investment in which the fund is interested; or

 - Have signed a declaration that they, whether individually or jointly with his or her spouse, have a minimum net worth in excess of USD 1,000,000; or

 - Are members of an investment club; or